 Our friends from Unsound Festival have done it again.
-Full week and weekend passes for Unsound Kraków 2017 edition, sold out in few minutes when they went on sale last Monday 29th May, coincident with the first line-up announcements.
+Full week and weekend passes for Unsound Kraków 2017 edition sold out in a few minutes when they went on sale last Monday, 29th May, coincident with the first line-up announcements.